ltzotzis/MTA-v2.1/README.md

 + Pure CPU implementation.
 Skips the need for CUDA installation.
 + Implementation that can utilize GPU powered solvers.
 Can be useful for fine meshes/transient simulation with long power traces.
 Requires CUDA as an additional dependency.

 The other executables are fully static and provided as binaries in all versions.
-If desired, they can also be compiled via the commands:
+If desired, they can also be compiled via make or via the commands:
 + msh_gen:
   - `g++ -static -std=c++11 -O3 -funroll-loops -c tinyxml2.cpp -o lib/tinyxml2.o`
   - `g++ -static -std=c++11 -O3 -funroll-loops -o msh_gen msh_gen.cpp lib/tinyxml2.o`